Shortnose sturgeon: Behavior

-The life history of shortnose sturgeon beings with adults that lay their eggs in freshwater and then return to saltwater.
+The life history of shortnose sturgeon begins with adults that lay their eggs in freshwater and then return to saltwater.
 The eggs are left to fend for themselves after spawning.
 As they age, the young fish slowly move to more saline water.
 Living in fresh or brackish water until they are at least a year old.
 Males can live up to around 30 years old while females can live to be close to 70 years old.